Plan Status - Adopted

 - Encourage the mix, type, density and design of development that facilitate walking, bicycling and the use of transit facilities.

-- Locate industrial uses in areas identified for business/industrial parks concentrated off US 52.
+- Locate industrial uses in areas identified for business and industrial parks concentrated off US 52.

 - Allow institutions to grow and expand to meet their needs in a manner compatible with their surrounding neighborhoods.

-- Emphasize site design which creates variety-rich neighborhoods.
+- Emphasize site design that creates variety-rich neighborhoods.

-- Construct the proposed extension of the Salem Creek Greenway Trail.
+- Construct the proposed extension of the Salem Creek Greenway.

-- Create new parks/recreation areas at identified potential park locations.
+- Create new parks and recreation areas at identified potential park locations.